MaterializeInc/materialize/doc/developer/guide.md

 [Control Center].
 For local development, the [Confluent CLI] allows easy management of these services.

-**Confluent Platform is only required if you need to test Kafka sources and sinks against a *local* Kafka installation.** If possible, we recommend that you avoid installing the Confluent Platform, as the installation is tricky and the stack is very memory hungry.
+**Confluent Platform is not be required for changes that don't need Kafka integration**.
+If your changes don't affect integration with external systems and can be fully exercised by SQL logic tests, we recommend not installing the Confluent Platform, as it is a rather heavy dependency.
+Most Materialize employees, or other major contributors, will probably need to run the full test suite and should therefore install the Confluent Platform.

 #### All platforms